pytrackdat/pytrackdat/tutorial.md

 TODO

-### On "Relational" Databases
+#### Primary Keys

+TODO

+#### Fields

+TODO

+#### Relationships

 TODO

 ### Common Data Types for Fields

 #### Integer Fields
 Integer fields can store whole numbers within a certain range, typically defined by the specific database software being used.
 Most databases support integers between `−9 223 372 036 854 775 808` and `9 223 372 036 854 775 807`.
 These limits may seem arbitrary, but are a result of the underlying representation of this data type (which will not be touched on).

 #### Floating-Point Number Fields